salvatoreallegra/FollowUpTaskForLead/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a dynamics 365 Plugin that is registered on the create step of a lead entity.
-It will create a follow up dask 7 days out.
+It will create a follow up task 7 days out.

 ### Built With